ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/orbit-chain-configuration.md

   });
 ```

 To use this method, as shown in the example above, some inputs need to be defined. `functionName` is the name of the method you want to use to set the parameter, which can be found in [this section](#setter-functions). `args` are the arguments for the defined function.
-The `upgradeExecutor` field defines if your chain is governed by an upgradeExecutor contract or not.
-If it is not using an upgradeExecutor, you can set it to `false`, similar to the example above.
-Also, the `account` field defines the chain owner in case the chain is not governed by an upgradeExecutor.
+The `upgradeExecutor` field specifies whether an `upgradeExecutor` contract governs your chain.
+If it is not using an `upgradeExecutor`, you can set it to `false`, similar to the example above.
+Also, the `account` field defines the chain owner if an `upgradeExecutor` does not govern the chain.

-If your chain is governed by an `upgradeExecutor` contract, then you need to use the arbOwnerPrepareTransactionRequest method, similar to the example below:
+If an `upgradeExecutor` contract governs your chain, then you need to use the `arbOwnerPrepareTransactionRequest` method, similar to the example below:

 ```js
   // Adding a random address as chain owner using the upgrade executor